 But, don’t expect voice over talent to publish their rates on their website unless they only do union work.
 Many non-union jobs have multiple factors involved and need to be priced on an individual basis.
 It is impossible to realistically quote a job without having the key details first, and therefore, usually not practical to publish voice-over rates on voice talent websites.

 Always keep in mind that in voice-over, like most other businesses, you usually get what you pay for.
-Beware of prices that sound too good to be true.
+Beware of quotes that don’t appear fair or can’t be backed up by sound reasoning.
+Also beware of prices that sound too good to be true.

 The question to ask: “When you ask for a quote, does the voice talent provide pricing that seems reasonable for the job, and knowledge on how they arrived at their quote (i.e. usage, broadcast market, word count, etc.?”